 Age Old and young are about equally happy in most countries.
-Contrary to common opinion life appears not less satisfying in old age; not even in very old age.
+Contrary to common opinion life appears quite satisfying in old age, even in very old age.

-Gender The happiness of males and females does not differ very much either.
+Gender The happiness of males and females do not differ very much either.
 In some countries males are slightly happier, in others females.
-At this point it still hasn't been established why.
+At this point, it still has not been established why.

 Income Another commonly investigated issue is the relationship of happiness with earnings.
 Studies in affluent welfare states typically find only small correlations, but in other countries quite substantial differences are observed.
 The poorer the nation, the higher the correlations tend to be.
-See scheme 5.
 This pattern does not fit the theory that happiness derives from social comparison.
 This implication will be discussed in more detail in the end of this paper.